Home

 Favorite Restaurant Chili Recipe

-Three Bean Enchilada Chili - three times the flavor plus a secret ingredient that makes this a secret restaurant recipe!
+Three Bean Enchilada Chili - three times the flavor plus a secret ingredient that makes this a favorite restaurant recipe!

 This restaurant chili recipe is a secret restaurant recipe because it specifically calls for Ancho chili powder, and it does make a difference.